Skip to content

 Ranger uses two layers of authentication.

-When you run ranger start, you log in via browser (WorkOS).
+When you run ranger setup, you log in via browser (WorkOS).
 The CLI provisions an API key and stores it locally.
 This authenticates all CLI-to-API communication.

 Diagram